 Two Rivers Campground

 In Nashville, the home of country music, the Two Rivers Campground provides 104 RV spaces with gravel pads, 11 of which are pull-throughs.
-Situated only two miles from the Grand Ole Opry and other country music venues nearby, the campground provides a concierge service where visitors make reservations for concerts, music stage shows, and other events without leaving the campground.
+The campground provides a concierge service where visitors make reservations for concerts, music stage shows, and other events without ever leaving the campground.
 After a night of fun, you can blow off some steam at their heated swimming pool, playgrounds, and rec hall with a game room.

 Nashville RV Resort and Cabins

 Another fabulous opportunity to enjoy urban RV camping in Tennessee is at the Nashville RV Resort and Cabins.
-Though a little further from downtown Nashville — three miles from the Grand Ole Opry — this resort offers 237 pull-through spaces.
+Though a little further from downtown Nashville, this resort offers 237 pull-through spaces.
 Full hookups are available in 174 of the sites with 30- or 50-amp power.
 The remaining sites provide electric and water hookups, and guests have an opportunity to use the dump station.
 This is a pet-friendly park with an enclosed dog run.

 Memphis Graceland RV Park and Campground

-When Elvis Presley fans are asked where to urban camp in Tennessee, they all come up with the same answer, Memphis Graceland RV Park and Campground as it is very close to the King of Rock and Roll’s home.
+When Elvis Presley fans are asked where to go urban camping in Tennessee, they all come up with the same answer, Memphis Graceland RV Park and Campground.
 With 74 RV spaces available, guests enjoy the extra room provided by sites that are 24-feet wide and 60-feet long.
 The campground is protected by a controlled gate and is patrolled 24 hours per day.
 After a day at Graceland or other attractions in Memphis, guests relax by using the heated swimming pool or playing horseshoes.

 Cook’s Lake RV Resort and Campground